 - Your hair feels gummy.

 Many things can compromise the protein in your hair, including day-to-day wear and tear.
 However, Parker says he almost always sees a lack of protein after mishandled chemical treatments or on a client whose diet lacks protein.
+If you think your diet is to blame, be sure to make an appointment with a doctor.

 How to restore the protein in your hair.